jamesray1/trinkler.software/projects.md

 ### Contribute

 This can only be a collaberative effort.
-We ❤ issues and pull request on [GitHub](https://github.com/Trinkler/Alexandria).
+We ❤ [issues](https://github.com/Trinkler/alexandria/issues/new) and [pull request](https://github.com/Trinkler/alexandria/fork)!

 Thanks for reading!